thabo104/appstore-alexa-docs/_includes/content/english/fire/advertising-id.md

 The code first gets the user's ad tracking preference.
 Then depending on the ad tracking value, the following happens:

-{% if include.device == "firetablets" %}

 *  If the user has allowed ad tracking, the value for `limit_ad_tracking` will be `false`.
 *  If the user has disabled ad tracking, the value for `limit_ad_tracking` will be `true`.
 *  The Advertising ID gets stored in the `advertisingID` variable.
 A sample Advertising ID value might be `df07c7dc-cea7-4a89-b328-810ff5acb15d`.
 (For child profiles, the `advertisingID` will be `00000000-0000-0000-0000-00000000000`.)
 *  If the system doesn't return any value for `limit_ad_tracking` (such as for non-Fire-OS devices or Fire Devices running older versions of FireOS), a `SettingNotFoundException` gets thrown.
 You can handle this exception as desired.

-{% endif %}

-{% if include.device == "firetv" %}

-*  If the user has allowed ad tracking, the value for `limit_ad_tracking` will be `false`.
-*  If the user has disabled ad tracking, the value for `limit_ad_tracking` will be `00000000-0000-0000-0000-000000000000`.
-(Note: This is a bug.
-In the future, the value will be `true`, similar to the response for Fire tablets. )
-*  The Advertising ID gets stored in the `advertisingID` variable.
-A sample Advertising ID value might be `df07c7dc-cea7-4a89-b328-810ff5acb15d`.
-(For child profiles, the `advertisingID` will be `00000000-0000-0000-0000-00000000000`.)
-*  If the system doesn't return any value for `limit_ad_tracking` (such as for non-Fire-OS devices or Fire Devices running older versions of FireOS), a `SettingNotFoundException` gets thrown.
-You can handle this exception as desired.
-*  When a user toggles the interest based opt-out value (from enabled to disabled or vice-versa), the Advertising ID is set to a new value.
-(Note: This is a bug.
-In the future, the same Advertising ID will be retained, similar to how it works on Fire tablets.)

-{% endif %}